ritwizsinha/Atlan-challenge/README.md

 ## Things to do
 - Find a better method to rollback changes in the database on stop upload process.
 Currently mongo transactions are not being used because of them being available only on replica sets.
+- Improve the error and message logging system to make the API more robust as currently it  just states whether the task happened or not

 ## Structure